PEP GUARDIOLA REACTS TO ERLING HAALAND MAGIC AS CITY BLANK EVERTON

 "I am really sad that Erling Haaland did not score four or five goals," the commenter said.
 We must acknowledge as a team that we cannot fully depend on him.
 He is always there, but we need other players.
 Without goals from wingers and attacking midfielders, we cannot win.

 "To score goals, they must step up."
 Naturally, we must give Haaland scoring opportunities, but we also need the other players to step up.
-They must demand of themselves at that level.
+They must demand that of themselves at that level.
 The opportunities from Tijjani, Jeremy, and Savio as well.
 We must do it, or it will become more challenging.

 Always him.
 That is what he lives for.
 He provides us with a lot.
 Our construction is far superior.
 Erling is currently our primary player, and the passes are delivered much more effectively.